scfurl/henipipe/README.md

 ## Examples

-Say your fastqs live in a subfolder 'fastq' in the folder 'data'.
+Say your fastqs live within within subfolders of a folder 'fastq' in the folder 'data'.
 So if you were to...
 ```bash
 cd /data/fastq
 ls
 ```
-... you'd get a bunch of folders filled with fastqs.
-Each folder name will correspond to a particular sample.
+... you'd get a bunch of folders, each of which would be filled with fastqs.
+Each folder name should correspond to a sample name.

+To run henipipe, do the following...
+1. Make a new output directory 'henipipe'.
+2. Go into that directory and make a runsheet pointing to the fastq folder ( folder level above.  (henipipe is cool with realtive and absolute pathnames here; but as stated earlier, absolute pathnames are best for the runsheet.)
-Then do this to run henipipe.  make a new output directory 'henipipe'.  go into that directory and make a runsheet pointing to the fastq folder.
-Optionally you can only select directories of fastq files that contain the string denoted using the -sf flag.
-After inspecting and completing the runsheet, run ALIGN, NORM, and SEACR.
-Sit back have a cocktail.
+3. Optionally you can only select directories of fastq files that contain the string denoted using the -sf flag.
+4. After inspecting and completing the runsheet, run ALIGN, NORM, and SEACR.
+5. Sit back have a cocktail.

 ```bash
 cd ..
 mkdir henipipe